Estadio Caliente: Stadium

 Because the Mexican Federation of Association Football says that teams participating in the First Division must have a stadium with a capacity over 15,000, Club Tijuana officially became qualified for promotion to the Primera División de México when the capacity was increased.

 The construction of the stadium was planned in two parts.
 The first part finished the ground and lower sections of the stadium.
 In the second phase, the stadium's capacity was increased.
 As of 2022, the stadium is still under construction.

 The design of the project was led by the architect Héctor Troncoso-Parraga.

-Inside the stadium there are dormitories and recreational areas for the players and coaching staff.
-It includes rooms built similar to hotel rooms with double beds, bathrooms and television sets and Wi-Fi.
-While the recreational areas includes a pool table, foosball tables, an entertainment center a library and more.

 Other uses

 International football games

 In 2009, the stadium hosted the eight-team CONCACAF Men's Under-17 Championship.

 Boxing

-On December 18, 2010, the stadium hosted a boxing fight which featured Erik Morales against Francisco Lorenzo.
-Morales won the fight.

 Concerts

 Artists such as Shakira, Daddy Yankee, Karol G, Nicky Jam, Maná, Luis Miguel, Gloria Trevi, Megadeth, Guns N' Roses, Los Bukis and Alejandro Sanz have performed at the stadium.
-Rauw Alejandro is set to perform at the stadium on June 10, 2023.
+Rauw Alejandro was to perform at the stadium on 10 June 2023.